romanpauk/dingo/README.md

 ```

 #### Runtime-based Usage

 Container can be used from multiple modules, specifically it can be filled in one module and used in other modules.
 This is a requirement for larger projects with not so clean dependencies.
 Compared to the compile-time DI solutions, errors are propagated in runtime as exceptions.

 #### Exception-safe

 When exception occurs in user-provided code, the state of the container is not changed.
 Implemented using roll-back.

 #### Extensible

 Template class specializations are used to tweak the behavior and functionality for different storage types, instance creation or passing instances through type-erasure boundary.
-Standard RTTI is optional and emulation can be used.
+Standard RTTI is optional and an emulation can be used.
 Single-module-single-container use-case is optimized with static type maps.

 #### Usable as Service Locator

 It is possible to register a binding to the type under a key that is a base class of the type.
 As an upcast is compiled at the time of a registration, multiple inheritance is correctly supported.
 One instance can be resolved through multiple interfaces.

 ```c++